UMN-AhmedSZ/AEG/README.md

-## Autonomous Energy Systems: A Distributed Optimization and Control perspective
+## Autonomous Energy Grids: A Distributed Optimization and Control Perspective

 The workshop will be co-organized with the 11th IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids (SmartGridComm 2020) which will be held in Tempe, Arizona, USA from 6-9 October 2020.